The Complete Index

 Billy Connolly

-1965–present · British (Scottish)
+1965–2018; artist/writer thereafter · British (Scottish)

 The Big Yin.
 A Glasgow shipyard welder turned folk singer turned storyteller, whose winding tales and gentle absurdity made him Scotland's most beloved comic export.